teyotobias/At-What-Cost/README.md

-# MERN-Stack eccomerce platform "At What Cost?"
+# MERN-Stack ecommerce platform "At What Cost?"